raulcd/blog/README.md

 ## Emojis enabled

-In the config.toml file I have enabled emojis.
+In the `config.toml` file I have enabled emojis.
 Check the [cheatsheet](https://www.webfx.com/tools/emoji-cheat-sheet/) to know how to add them.

 ## TODO List

-- [ ] Update Makefile to deploy
 - [ ] Add fontawesome to page for external links
 - [ ] Add navigation bar as floating on the top